 7. Excessive amounts of water are going down the drain.
 No water is going down the drain, just steam.

-Almost every autoclave has some sort of waste water cooling valve that opens and closes automatically in order to cool down the steam that’s coming out of the sterilizer before going down the drain.
+Almost every autoclave has some sort of wastewater cooling valve that opens and closes automatically in order to cool down the steam that’s coming out of the sterilizer before going down the drain.
 Both of the common autoclave problems mentioned above are caused by this valve being broken in some way.

 Most autoclaves have an extra cold water line just before the drain with a temperature sensor.
 When that sensor detects steam, it adds a little water to it to cool down that steam.
-If that temperature sensor is broken or the valve is broken, it can cause the water to either dump out, which will make the autoclave sound like a sink all the time, or it could cause the steam to go down the drain if the valve is stuck closed.
+If that temperature sensor is broken or the valve is broken, it can cause the water to dump out, which will make the autoclave sound like a sink all the time, or it could cause the steam to go down the drain if the valve is stuck closed.

 Excessive water going down the drain is a clear indication that the valve is broken in the “open” position.
 Steam coming out of the drain is a sign that the valve is broken in the “closed” position, and that there’s no cooling water coming out of it.